 Aids, appliances and modifications

-You may be able to claim the cost of buying, repairing or modifying an aid or appliance you need to help with your work-related injury or illness.
+You may be able to claim the cost of buying or repairing an aid or appliance that is required to help with your work-related injury or illness.
+You can also apply to alter a place of residence or work or modify a vehicle or article.

 Before you make a purchase

-Make sure you get approval before you buy, repair or modify an aid or appliance if you want to claim the cost.
+Make sure you get approval before you buy or repair an aid or appliance, alter a place of residence or work, or modify a vehicle or article, if you want to claim the cost.

 You must need the aid, appliance or modification as a result of your claim for compensation, which has been approved.
 The request must also be a reasonable one.